JamesGaither/shadow_backup/README.md

 1. Having photos tagged with key information that I want to put there.
 2. Be able to retrieve any subset of photos using any tag(s) I want.
 3. Maintain all my photos locally for easy off-line access, but also be able to download my photos from a disaster storage and not have to re-index them(hence using a sqlite DB).
 4. Have an easy method to upload photos to any online backup system (or eventually to a remote server at a friend/family house).
-While the current system I use puts these into AWS deep glacier a key aspect I was shooting for was allowing that service to change without rewritting a huge section of code.
-This is why I use 7Z to compress, package, and encrypt photos into chunks.
-I can upload these chunks to whatever I want knowing that my photos are not just floating out in cyberspace for anyone to see.
 5. Not rewrite code that others have available online that has been tested multiple times and proven.
 This is why I use 7z for compression, encryption, and packaging.
 I could write a module that does this, but to what means?
 It would not be nearly as good as 7z and not nearly as tested.
 With this in mind though, I wanted to ensure this program could work on Windows as well as Linux since I use both.
 6. Ensure maximum privacy by ensuring anything leaving your computer is encrypted fully.